 - Sunday October 14 (Race Day), 6:30 am – 7:30 am

-Tags: 50th anniversary, Alexandria Masonic Temple, alumni, AmeriCorps, americorps partners, announcement, Announcements, barbara favola, Basic Adult Literacy, Calypso del Sol, celebrity chef, Class, community, David Baldacci, DC Central Kitchen, Development, ESOL, Family Learning, financial advisor, Fresh Start Catering, gala, gala event, George Washington Masonic Memorial, jim moran, Jose Andres, Jose Andres Puerta, LCNV, lcnv learners, literacy, literacy council, literacy council of northern virginia, Mark Keam, Old Town Alexandria, One for the Books, raffle, Ric Edelman, Robert Egger, Spanish Chef, St. John, student stories, students, teaching, thank you!, tutoring, Volunteer, volunteers
+Tags: 50th anniversary, Alexandria Masonic Temple, alumni, AmeriCorps, americorps partners, announcement, Announcements, barbara favola, Basic Adult Literacy, Calypso del Sol, celebrity chef, Class, community, David Baldacci, DC Central Kitchen, Development, ESOL, Family Learning, financial advisor, Fresh Start Catering, gala, gala event, George Washington Masonic Memorial, jim moran, Jose Andres, Jose Andres Puerta, LCNV, lcnv learners, literacy, literacy council, literacy council of northern virginia, Mark Keam, Old Town Alexandria, One for the Books, raffle, Ric Edelman, Robert Egger, Spanish Chef, St. John, students, teaching, thank you!, tutoring, Volunteer, volunteers

 On October 3, the Northern Virginia community came together to honor LCNV’s 50th year of providing much needed literacy services.
 The evening was filled with a festive and energizing spirit.
 LCNV held a raffle for a week-long stay in St. John, which raised nearly $10,000 to help our students.
 Steve Beggs was the lucky winner!
 Attendees also had the unique opportunity to hear from a LCNV student, Fatima, and learn how literacy has changed her and her children’s lives.